markxroberts/docker2mqtt/README.md

 # Consuming The Data

-4 sensors and 1 switch are currently created in Home Assistant for each container, with each container defined as a device:
+4 sensors, 1 switch and 1 button are currently created in Home Assistant for each container, with each container defined as a device:

 ```
   binary_sensor.HOMEASSISTANT_NAME_PREFIX_<container>_state